Creating a Marketing Strategy for Your Nonprofit Organization

 Step 1: Consider Your Value Proposition

-For organizations that offer services such as community relief, animal shelters or foster organizations, or environmental preservation organizations, this step may not be as easy as stating how a particular individual can benefit from your services.
-Someone who finds you through a quick Google search or social media post will need to know what kind of benefit they will receive from engaging with your organization, even if they are not the recipient of your services.
-If this is the case, a bit of brainstorming might be required, because defining your value proposition needs to be specific enough to serve as the foundation for your entire marketing strategy.
-Using an animal shelter as an example, the value proposition can be adopting an animal to bring joy to and grow your family.
+For organizations that offer services such as community relief, animal shelters, or environmental preservation organizations, this step may not be as easy as stating how a particular individual can benefit from your services.
+Someone who finds you through a quick Google search or scrolls by on social media post will need to know what kind of benefit they will receive from engaging with your organization, even if they are not the recipient of your services.

 Step 2: Define Your Target Customers

-Beneficiaries: Perspective Pet Parents
+- Beneficiaries: Perspective Pet Parents:

 Age 25-30, single or young couple with no children